rybakit/RybakitNavigationBundle/README.md

 $item = new Item();

-// set traslation domain to "AcmeDemoBundle" by default for all tree items
+// set translation domain to "AcmeDemoBundle" by default for all tree items
 $item->transDomain = 'AcmeDemoBundle';

 $factory = new ItemFactory(null, $item);